 Paper #1 need not follow any rigid format.
-One approach, however, is to include a paragraph for each alternative interpretation, surrounded by an introduction and a conclusion.
-I have set aside a day in class (February 22) to talk about the alternative interpretations paper.
-We will read a few sample papers from past classes and to discuss their strengths and weaknesses.
-I will put these "sample papers" in folder #2 on Canvas once students have selected their historical cases.
+I have posted on our Canvas site (folder #2) some sample papers from past classes that illustrate different approaches to the first paper.
+I have set aside a day in class (February 21) to talk about the alternative interpretations paper.
+We will read a few sample papers from past classes and discuss their strengths and weaknesses.
+I will put these "sample papers" in folder #02 on Canvas once students have selected their historical cases.
 You might note that each of the sample papers lists at least five or six sources in its reference list.
 I have no specific number in mind, and books "count" more than articles, but 5-6 is a useful rule of thumb for a minimum.
-If there are sources you plan to read but have not yet had the opportunity, it is okay to list them in the bibliography of this paper (but in paper #2 list only sources cited).
+If there are sources you plan to read but have not yet had the opportunity, you can list them in a "plan to consult" list at the end of your references.